Hildaware/ConsoleBags/README.md

 ConsoleBags is the perfect addon for controller users who want to have more control over their inventory and bank.
 Download it today and enjoy a new way of playing World of Warcraft!

+# 11.0
+- Banks
+    - See bug about moving items.
+It's probably something to do with the frame itself
+- Performance
+    - Opening bags, etc. can be slow.
+Can we use SendMessage to do this more async?
+    - Is there an event we can read specific to a slot changing?
+Can we forcibly handle this?

 # Post-MVP
 - Customization
     - Hiding Columns